hyunhwan-jeong/CB2-Experiments/01_gene-level-analysis/RRA_experiment/README.md

 mageck test -k input.tsv -c B1,B2,B3 -t A1,A2,A3
 ```

-To create the plot of the comparison, please execute `01_run-RRA.R` and `02_draw-lineplot.R`, sequentially.
+To create the plot of the comparison, please execute `01_run-RRA.R` and `02_draw-lineplot.R`, sequentially. `fig-RRA` will be created in `01_gene-level-analysis/figures` after running both scripts.